Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and Extractors

 Since $\binom{u}{v} \le u^v/v! \le (ue/v)^v$, this sum does not exceed

 The condition of the theorem implies that $D\ge \frac{M}{K}\cdot\frac{\ln2}{\eps^2}$, assuming that $O(1)$ constant is large enough.
 Hence, the second factor in each term of the sum is not greater than $1$.
-Respectively, the first factor equals
+On the other hand, the first factor equals

 which is less than $(1/2)^{(K/2^i)}$, since $D\eps^2\ge 1+\ln2+\ln N$.
 The sum of these terms is strictly less than $1$.
 Thus, probability of the event \emph{a random graph is a prefix extractor} must be positive.